MarlonCorreia/datalake-challenge/part-2/README.md

 ## SetUp

-For this project, you'll need to setupt three thigs.
+For this project, you'll need to setup three thigs.
 First, start redis in your local machine.
-You can do it following the Quickstart on redis official page [(doc)](https://redis.io/topics/quickstart):
+You can do it by following the Quickstart on redis official page [(doc)](https://redis.io/topics/quickstart):

 ```bash
 $ wget http://download.redis.io/redis-stable.tar.gz